cscw2015/maverick/Final Report/final_report.md

 As mentioned before, we also attended public city meetings to observe the usage of computers in facilitating meetings.
 These meetings typically occur every two weeks on Thursday nights at 7:00pm, and are held at City Hall in Victoria.
 The two meetings attended were held on October 15th and October 29th.
 The primary goal with attending these meetings was to observe and assess the conduction of the meetings based on the following metrics: what technologies do they use to administer and share documents, how do they allow for crowd contribution, and how is discussion moderated and facilitated.

-### Alternatives Considered <could put this before our methodology to make it flow better into results?>

 ## Results